gdowdy3/Y2Y-Scheduling/README.md

 1. Using Excel, create your own "Individual Preferences.csv" and "Group Volunteers.csv" files, using the provided files as examples for the required format of the data.
    - These files must be named exactly "Individual Preferences.csv" and "Group Volunteeers.csv"!
    - Their formatting must be exactly the same as the provided sample files!
+2. Save these files in the same directory as the "ScheduleShifts.py" script.
+In what follows, this directory will be referred to as the "Working Directory".
-2. Open up the command line console.
+3. Open up the command line console.
     - You can do this by typing `cmd` + `Enter` in the "Type here to search" bar on Windows.
-3. In the console, navigate to the directory containing the .csv input files and the "ScheduleShifts.py" script.
+4. Once you are in the console, navigate to the Working Directory
-    - You can do this by navigating to the directory in Windows explorer, copying the path from the bar at the top of the screen, and then entering `cd <paste the path here>` in the console.
+    - You can do this by:
+        - Navigating to the directory in Windows Explorer
+        - Copying the path from the bar at the top of the screen
+        - Typing `cd <paste the path here>` in the console (do not include the <> arrows)
+        - Pressing enter
 4. Enter `python ScheduleShifts.py` in the console.
 This will run the code.